Flagship: Broadcasting

 A flagship station is the principal station of a radio or television broadcast network.
 It can be the station that produces the largest amount of material for the network, or the station in the parent company's home city, or both.
 The term dates back to the mid twentieth century years of broadcasting when headquarters stations produced programs for their networks.

 For example, the flagship stations of the ABC, NBC and CBS television and radio networks are their owned and operated outlets in New York City.
 Likewise, public television's WNET served as primary member station for National Educational Television (NET), a forerunner to the US Public Broadcasting Service (PBS).

 In sports broadcasting, the "flagship" is a team's primary station in their home market, which produces game broadcasts and feeds them to affiliates.
 For example, WGN was the flagship station of the Chicago Cubs baseball team, which has an extensive Cubs radio network spanning several states.

 Automobiles

-The term flagship is also used to describe an automaker's top (i.e. largest/most expensive/most prestigious) vehicle.
+The term flagship is also used to describe an automaker's top (i.e., largest/most expensive/most prestigious) vehicle.
 Modern examples include the Mercedes-Benz S-Class, Toyota Century, Hongqi L5, and Land Rover's Range Rover.

 Airlines

-American Airlines obtained copyright to the term “Flagship” on May 3, 1937 per the Catalog of Copyright Entries.
-As of December 20, 2019 as stated in a legal document, this includes "the marks “Flagship,” “Flagship Lounge” and “Flagship Suite” (the “Flagship Marks”)—to describe premium air travel services for first and business class passengers since the 1930s and 1940s."
-Delta Airlines also uses/used the word "Flagship" to describe its top lines, as pointed out by AA and being argued legally in December 2019 and into 2020.
+American Airlines obtained copyright to the term "Flagship" on 3 May 1937, per the Catalog of Copyright Entries.
+As of 20 December 2019 as stated in a legal document, this includes "the marks "Flagship", "Flagship Lounge" and "Flagship Suite" (the "Flagship Marks")—to describe premium air travel services for first and business class passengers since the 1930s and 1940s."
+Delta Air Lines also uses/used the word "Flagship" to describe its top lines, as pointed out by AA and being argued legally in December 2019 and into 2020.